endocode/fah_on_gcp/README.md

 # Usage

 1. Clone this to your cloud shell
-2. Configure config xml according to you needs (User & GPU usage)
+2. Configure config.xml according to you needs (User & GPU usage)
 3. Configure fahclient.json to use the correct project ID
 4. Run build.sh to create the base image
 5. Create instances or instance groups based on the image created